It’s not just about fake news — our hunger for control and community makes us surprisingly eager to embrace comfortable lies over difficult truths.

 Jeff: Talk a little bit about how identity plays into this and how we see ourselves in the broader social-political context.

-Dannagal: There’s a wonderful work from sociology and social psychology that came out 50 years ago or more.
-Social identity theory.
-Henri Tajfel was trying to understand in the aftermath of World War II how it is that people behave in groups and why they behave that way.
-In particular, why is it that people will have a group identity that causes them to seemingly automatically judge out group members as lesser than or as hostile?
+Dannagal: There’s a wonderful work from sociology and social psychology that came out 50 years ago or more: social identity theory.
+Henri Tajfel was trying to understand, in the aftermath of World War II, how it is that people behave in groups and why they behave that way.
+In particular, why is it that people will have a group identity that causes them to seemingly automatically judge out-group members as lesser than or as hostile?

-Social identity theory suggests that we all have different identities, and I think of them as hats that we could wear or perhaps better is different pairs of glasses that we can put on because they shape what we see.
+Social identity theory suggests that we all have different identities, and I think of them as hats that we could wear, or perhaps better is different pairs of glasses that we can put on because they shape what we see.
 When we’re wearing these glasses of social identity, it’s just a difference in what we’re paying attention to and what’s motivating us.
 When I have activated my identity as somebody who is a college professor, that’s really going to shape how I think about the world, my role in it, how I talk.
 I’m going to want to perform my role as a good member of my team.

-And so social identity, the reason that I talk about it so much in this book is because in politics in the United States, obviously there’s always been an awareness that we could put social identity into our models of understanding how people vote and how people behave politically.
-But for a very long time, there was a piece missing, and that was that throughout the 1950s, ’60s, ’70s, and ’80s, especially in the ’50s and ’60s, we still had political parties that were really mixed in terms of some of the more fundamental aspects of identity that people think of as social identity.
+And so social identity, the reason that I talk about it so much in this book is that in politics in the United States, obviously there’s always been an awareness that we could put social identity into our models of understanding how people vote and how people behave politically.
+But for a very long time there was a piece missing, and that was that throughout the 1950s, ’60s, ’70s, and ’80s, especially in the ’50s and ’60s, we still had political parties that were really mixed in terms of some of the more fundamental aspects of identity that people think of as social identity.

 So, yes, we had Republicans, we had Democrats, but within each of those parties, there were people from a lot of different racial and ethnic groups.
-There were people from different religions who practiced different faiths and did not, there were people who lived in different parts of the country.
+There were people from different religions who practiced different faiths and did not.
+There were people who lived in different parts of the country.
 There wasn’t a huge inter-correlation between all of these aspects of identity and political party identification.
-But with the racial realignment of our political parties that happened after Jim Crow and after Black Americans migrated north and west to cities, there was really a push for the Democratic party to become the party of civil rights.

-And some of the things that happened as a result of that were that the Democratic party became more racially and ethnically diverse, and the Republican party became more internally homogenous along the lines of race, so with a greater proportion of white Americans.
-And then as we head into the ’70s and ’80s, we also see that there’s a religious sorting happening as well with the Republican party becoming more devout Christian religious and evangelical Christian in particular.
-Democratic party becomes more secular and more agnostic overall.
+And some of the things that happened as a result of that were that the Democratic Party became more racially and ethnically diverse, and the Republican Party became more internally homogenous along the lines of race, so with a greater proportion of white Americans.

 We also see trends in geography.
-So the Democratic Party has more people who live in urban and suburban areas, and the Republican Party is comprised of more people who live in rural areas.
+The Democratic Party has more people who live in urban and suburban areas, and the Republican Party is comprised of more people who live in rural areas.
 Now, all of this means that our politics become correlated with all of these really primal aspects of social identity.
-So if you are Republican, now statistically, overwhelmingly, it is likely that you are white, culturally conservative, maybe live in a rural area, and/or evangelical Christian.
+So if you are Republican, now statistically, overwhelmingly, it is likely that you are white, culturally conservative, live in a rural area, and/or are evangelical Christian.
 And on the other side, if you’re a Democrat, it’s statistically more likely that you are a racial or ethnic minority.
-Perhaps you’re secular or agnostic and live in the suburbs or an urban area and are culturally liberal.
+Perhaps you’re secular or agnostic and live in the suburbs or an urban area, and are culturally liberal.

-And when these things hold together like a package like this, they become very easily activated.
+And when these things hold together in a package like this, they become very easily activated.
 If you check a lot of boxes of your team, that means that you are really in tight alignment with that kind of political identity.
-You’re going to be readily activated, you’re going to react more emotionally to identity threat.
+You’re going to be readily activated; you’re going to react more emotionally to identity threat.
 You’re going to be more readily mobilized, especially by messages that activate your identity threat.

-And so the case that I make in the book is that part of what’s happening with the story of social identity in the United States is that you have a Republican party that because of its internal homogeneity, ends up being really strongly emotionally activated through identity threat.
+And so the case that I make in the book is that part of what’s happening with the story of social identity in the United States is that you have a Republican Party that, because of its internal homogeneity, ends up being really strongly emotionally activated through identity threat.

 Jeff: Why is this so much worse now in terms of the amount of misinformation that is out there?
 Given that there is this evolutionary psychology that is at the core of this, one would think that these things would have been with us in at least an equal degree for a long time, but it seems to be far more prevalent now.